-- site visits.
-The COPS Office conducts grantee site visits to ensure compliance with grant terms and conditions.
-These visits also provide firsthand observation of the grantee's community policing strategies.
-The purpose of site visits is threefold: review community policing activities, ensure grantee compliance, and provide customer service and technical assistance.
-If selected, you will be notified in writing in advance of any on-site review of your COPS Office grants.
-This review is generally performed over a period of one or more days and also provides an opportunity for agency representatives to seek assistance on any grant implementation issues. - enhanced office-based grant reviews (EOBGR).
-In lieu of a site visit, certain grants are selected for a review conducted at the COPS Office via teleconference or video conference.
-EOBGRs serve as a supplemental activity in support of the COPS Office's overall grant monitoring strategy.
-The purpose of the EOBGR is threefold: review community policing activities, ensure grantee compliance, and provide customer service and technical assistance.
-If selected, you will be notified in writing in advance of any EOBGR of your COPS Office grants.
-This review is generally performed over a one or more day period and also provides an opportunity for agency representatives to seek assistance on any grant implementation issues.
-Your agency will be notified in writing of the results and any action required to remedy identified grant violations to include potential and actual vulnerabilities.
-Additionally, promising practices identified during the EOBGR are documented and may be shared with the law enforcement community. - alleged noncompliance reviews (ANCR).
-An alleged noncompliance review is a follow up on complaints of alleged noncompliance received from external (media and/or citizen complaints) or internal (COPS Office/DOJ staff) sources.
-On a case-by-case basis, COPS Office staff members determine the appropriate course of action to take to investigate complaints of alleged noncompliance.
-This may include phone or letter contact or a site visit by COPS Office staff or the Office of the Inspector General.
+- Site visits.
+The COPS Office strategically selects award recipients based on a variety of risk factors to conduct site visits to ensure compliance with award terms and conditions.
+The purpose of site visits is threefold: - i.
+To review for compliance with the terms and conditions of the award - ii.
+To review the recipient's community policing strategies - iii.
+To provide customer service and technical assistance

+If selected, recipients will be notified in writing in advance with detailed instructions on how to prepare for the review of their COPS Office awards.
+The site visit is generally performed over a period of one or more days.
+Recipients will have an opportunity to resolve any identified noncompliance issues while on-site, or if necessary, following the site visit.
+In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

+- 2. Enhanced Office-Based Grant Reviews (EOBGR).
+In lieu of a site visit, awards may be selected for an EOBGR conducted at the COPS Office via teleconference or video conference.
+EOBGRs serve as an alternative for conducting site visit reviews in support of the COPS Office's overall award monitoring strategy.
+The purpose of the EOBGR is three-fold: - i.
+To review for compliance with the terms and conditions of the award - ii.
+To review the recipient's community policing strategies - iii.
+To provide customer service and technical assistance

+If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
+This review is generally performed over a one- to two-day period.
+Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
+In addition, award recipients will receive customer service and/or technical assistance on the implementation of their award.

-audit liaison.
-The U.S. Department of Justice, Office of the Inspector General (OIG) conducts random audits for all COPS Office grantees.
-In the event your agency has any audit recommendations (findings) resulting from noncompliance and/or poor accounting practices, the COPS Office Audit Liaison Section will work with your agency to resolve and close these recommendations.
-Remedies to close recommendations may include repayment of grant funds and/or the submission of documentation.
+- 3. Alleged Noncompliance Referral (ANCR).
+An ANCR is an allegation of suspected noncompliance that originates from an internal source within the COPS Office or an external referral from one of many sources.
+Internal ANCRs generally originate from COPS Office Grants Administration Division, COPS Office Finance Division, or the COPS Office Legal Division, although any COPS component may refer a noncompliance issue to the ANCR.
+External noncompliance referrals may be received from anonymous complainants, media, citizens, law enforcement agencies, other federal agencies, or other outside sources.
+On a case-by-case basis, COPS ANCR staff members determine the appropriate course of action to take to investigate complaints of alleged noncompliance.
+This may include phone or letter contact or a site visit by COPS Office staff or the Office of the Inspector General (OIG).
+Each ANCR referral is resolved as a violation or non-violation based upon the supporting documentation and/or other factors used to make a determination for compliance or non-compliance. - 4.
+Audit liaison.
+The OIG may conduct a random audit for any recipient of a COPS Office award.
+In the event your agency has undergone an OIG audit and there are audit recommendations (findings) resulting from noncompliance and/or poor accountability practices, the COPS Office Audit Liaison Section will work with your agency to resolve and close these recommendations.
+Remedies to close recommendations may include repayment of award funds and/or providing adequate documentation to demonstrate compliance and/or providing proof of policies or procedures that were created or revised to directly address the causes for the noncompliance as a proactive preventative measure to avoid future noncompliance.